Follow the link below to create and submit your application.Apply now

 Who is Eligible

-HOPP seeks high school students in the New York City Tri-State area who are intelligent, self-motivated, and passionate about science to join our 2018 Summer Student Program.
+HOPP seeks high school students who are knowledgeable, self-motivated, and passionate about science to join our 2020 Summer Student Program.
 We encourage students from disadvantaged and underprivileged backgrounds to apply.

 Additionally, students must meet the following criteria: